glitchassassin/screeps-clockwork/docs/primitives/flowfield.md

 With a distance field, check the adjacent positions for the lowest value, and move to one of those.
 (Note that this can give multiple movement options, useful for traffic management.)

-We could track a modified flow field that includes multiple equally viable moves: this would take 3x8 = 24 bits per tile (likely compressible).
+We could track a modified flow field that includes multiple equally viable moves.

 ### Pathing from the target to anywhere in the room